-The Medicare Benefits Schedule (MBS) is a list of the medical services (known as MBS items) for which the Australian Government will pay a Medicare rebate, to provide patients with financial assistance towards the costs of their medical services.
+The Medicare Benefits Schedule (the MBS) is a list of the medical services (known as MBS items) for which the Commonwealth Government will pay a Medicare rebate, to provide patients with financial assistance towards the costs of their medical services.

-Generally, Medicare pays a percentage of the MBS fee depending on the service provided:
+Generally, Medicare pays a benefit of:

-- 100 per cent for consultations provided by a general practitioner (GP) - 85 per cent for all other services provided by a medical practitioner in the community - 75 per cent for all services that are provided by a medical practitioner during an episode of hospital treatment when the patient is admitted as a private patient.
+- 100% for consultations provided by a General Practitioner (GP) - 85% for all other services provided by a medical practitioner in the community; and - 75% for all services that are provided by a medical practitioner during an episode of hospital treatment when the patient is admitted as a private patient.